-Prior to Sun and Moon, a Pokemon's Individual Values (IVs) were fixed when you encountered them in the wild (or from an egg).
+Prior to the previous games (Sun and Moon), a Pokemon’s Individual Values (IVs) were fixed when you encountered them in the wild (or from an egg).
 While you could (and still can) manipulate IVs via breeding and other means, if you ended up with a Pokemon with less than stellar IVs, there was nothing to be done about it.

 But not anymore!
 Brand new to these games is the ability to increase your Pokemon’s IVs to their maximum values via Hyper Training.

 Once you’re the Champion, Hyper Training can done by speaking to Mr. Hyper at the far end of the Hau’oli City Shopping Mall, to the east of the Battle Buffet.
 If you’ve never been to the Shopping Mall, it’s the building east from the Pokemon Centre, which only opens its doors after clearing the 1st Grand Trial.